DawidSzpener/Bank/README.md

-  I realized that 3 classes would be enough for all the specifications for this project, but the validation class could come useful later on if I want to expand on this project and add backend to it (E.g. database with users)
+  I realized that 3 classes would be enough for all the specifications for this project, but the "Validation" class could come useful later on if I want to expand on this project and add backend to it (E.g. database with users) and "Today" class makes code more readable.

-#### 4 "classes"
+#### 5 "classes"

 * Account - uses transaction and balance class to manage account operations